Pseudolaw: Meads v. Meads Canadian court decision

 OPCA arguments are never sold to their customers as simple ideas, but instead are Byzantine schemes which more closely resemble the plot of a dark fantasy novel than anything else.
 Latin maxims and powerful sounding language are often used.
 Documents are often ornamented with many strange marking and seals.
 Litigants engage in peculiar, ritual‑like in court conduct.
 All these features appear necessary for gurus to market OPCA schemes to their often desperate, ill-informed, mentally disturbed, or legally abusive customers.
 This is crucial to understand the non-substance of any OPCA concept or strategy.
 The story and process of a OPCA scheme is not intended to impress or convince the Courts, but rather to impress the guru’s customer [emphasis in original].
 Mediaeval alchemy is a helpful analogue.
 Alchemists sold their services based on the theatre of their activities, rather than demonstrated results, or any analytical or systematic methodology.
 OPCA gurus are modern legal alchemists.
 They promise gold, but their methods are principally intended to impress the gullible, or those who wish to use this drivel to abuse the court system.
 Any lack of legal success by the OPCA litigant is, of course, portrayed as a consequence of the customer’s failure to properly understand and apply the guru's special knowledge. (...)

 When gurus do appear in court their schemes uniformly fail, which is why most leave court appearances to their customers.
 That explains why it is not unusual to find that an OPCA litigant cannot even explain their own materials.
 They did not write them.
 They do not (fully) understand them.
 OPCA litigants appear, engage in a court drama that is more akin to a magic spell ritual than an actual legal proceeding, and wait to see if the court is entranced and compliant.
 If not, the litigant returns home to scrutinize at what point the wrong incantation was uttered, an incorrectly prepared artifact waved or submitted. (...)

 You [gurus] cannot identify one instance where a court has rolled over and behaved as told.
 Not one.
 Your spells, when cast, fail.

 Meads v.
 Meads has since been used as case law and as a resource against pseudolegal arguments by courts in Canada and in other Commonwealth countries.

-In June 2022, Associate Chief Justice Rooke threatened to fine a lawyer for notarizing a pseudolegal document on behalf of her client.
-Rooke commented that the lawyer had violated basic professional rules by participating "in a scheme to harm the court, threaten its staff, unilaterally terminate criminal litigation."